 - Propolis alone: 76% improvement in acne

-- Antibiotic ointment: 71% success rate in treating bacterial infections
+- Antibiotic Ointment: 71% success in bacterial infections

-What makes propolis home remedies particularly valuable is their ability to be combined with other natural active ingredients.
+What makes propolis home remedies particularly valuable is their combinability with other natural active ingredients.
 Our research shows impressive synergistic effects:

-- Propolis + hemp seed oil: 40% better penetration of the active ingredients
+- Propolis + Hemp Seed Oil: 40% better penetration of active ingredients

 - Propolis + Aloe Vera: 60% stronger anti-inflammatory effect